 I hear often the question at the end of my seminars: What books should I read to become a better software developer?
 Here is one half of my answer: You should read Design Pattern: Elements of reusable object-oriented software, Pattern-Oriented Software Architecture, Clean Code, Working effectively with legacy code, and UML Distilled.
 Here is the other part of my answer: From the C++ perspective, you should read the books from Scott Meyers, Herb Sutter, and the C++ Core Guidelines.
 In total there are more than 3000 pages full of very precious content.

 Now, my answer becomes quite easy.
 Read the book "Clean C++" by Stephan Roth.
 The book is the ideal fit for your breadth-first search.
 In your depth-first search read the classics, I mentioned before.
 Why?

-The author achieved it in 300 pages to give a very good but not superficial overview of the topic we have to know as professional software developers.
+The author achieved it in 300 pages by giving a very good but not superficial overview of the topic we have to know as professional software developers.
 His book is based on C++11 but refers often to C++17.
-What I like in particular about the book is: It is not only about the Don't but also the Do's.
+What I like in particular about the book is: It is not only about the Don't but also the Dos.